shoe54/knapsack01/README.md

 ## Pre-requisites
 * Java 8
 * Maven 3.x
-* Enough memory to run this Java console application with the -Xmx5120m parameter (required for the Dynamic Programming algorithm)
+* Enough memory to run this Java console application with the -Xmx5120m and -Xss4m parameters (required for the Dynamic Programming and Memory Function algorithms respectively)

 ## Building